oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 I trust the reader will forgived me.

 Parts of this post are inspired by [Stefan Karpinski's "The Unreasonable Effectiveness of Multiple Dispatch" talk at JuliaCon 2019](https://www.youtube.com/watch?v=kc9HwsxE1OY).
-I recommend that video, it goes into more details one some of the multiple dispatch points, and the subtle (but important) difference between julia's  dispatch and C++'s virtual methods.
+I recommend that video, it goes into more details on some of the multiple dispatch points, and the subtle (but important) difference between julia's  dispatch and C++'s virtual methods.

 ## What do I mean by composable?